 “This has been an incredible opportunity for Concern and we couldn’t be more thankful to all involved for the stellar work that they have put into this over the past number of months.
 Our goal at Concern is to reach the most vulnerable in our shared world and we are very excited that this creative concept will help us to cut through the noise and bring our message to a brand new audience.”

 Sarah Martin (Concern Worldwide) Michael Darragh MacAuley (Brand Ambassador for Concern Worldwide)

-Eoin Wrixon, CEO, said Wide Eye Media was delighted to be involved in the project.
+Eoin Wrixon, CEO of Wide Eye Media, said the company was delighted to be involved in the project.

 “We are very proud and privileged to support Concern Worldwide through our sponsorship of Cannes Young Lions.
 This is the third year Wide Eye Media has sponsored Young Lions.
 Eric and Kieran produced a completely original response to the Concern brief.
 Pull the Trigger created a fantastic ad.
 Now the campaign will be seen 1.4 million times, running in 73 cinemas across Ireland with movies such as First Man, in addition to 55 Wide Eye outdoor digital screens and posters.”

 IAPI President Charley Stoney added that the Cannes Young Lions initiative presented an invaluable opportunity to recognise the talent of young Irish creatives in advertising.